cosmoscout/cosmoscout-vr/plugins/csp-anchor-labels/README.md

 # Anchor Labels for CosmoScout VR

 A CosmoScout VR plugin which draws a clickable label at each celestial anchor.
 When activated, the user automatically travels to the according body.
 The size and overlapping-behavior of the labels can be adjusted.
-This plugin is built as part of CosmoScout's build process.
-See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

-This is a default plugin of CosmoScout VR.
-Hence, any **issues should be reported to the [main issue tracker](https://github.com/cosmoscout/cosmoscout-vr/issues)**.
-There you can add a label indicating which plugins are affected.

 ## Configuration